rdsea/sys4bigml/tutorials/MLServing/README.md

 ```

 ## Practice
-- Change the ML serving model (e.g., using YOLOv2) without causing interruption (Hint: develop new models, modify the model information, build a new image, and redeploy the service).
+- Change the ML serving model (e.g., using YOLOv5 or YOLOv5) without causing interruption (Hint: develop new models, modify the model information, build a new image, and redeploy the service).

 ## Open questions
 - What if an ML model requires a lot of resources?
 Are using Flask and Docker and calling the inference as a blocking function suitable?